History of the law

-This structure was replicated in the 1937 Constitution and again when the courts were re-established in 1961 (which was necessitated by the enactment of a new Constitution in 1937), and remains the same today.
-Pre-1922 statute and common law remained in force to the extent that they were consistent with the Constitution.
+This structure was replicated in the 1937 Constitution and again when the courts were re-established in 1961 (which was necessitated by the enactment of a new Constitution in 1937), and remained the same until the establishment of the Court of Appeal in October 2014 following the Thirty Third amendment to the Constitution.
+Pre-1922 statute and common law remain in force to the extent that they are consistent with the Constitution.

 The 1922 Constitution was amended numerous times up to 1936, to the point where all vestiges of the Treaty had effectively been erased.
 These amendments included removing the oath of allegiance, abolishing the right of appeal to the Privy Council, removing all references to the Crown, abolishing the Senate and the office of Governor General and conferring upon the Executive Council the power to enter into international treaties and to appoint diplomatic representatives.